|

 rich alluvial plains produces one of the best strains of potato in the

 world.
-Agriculture is one of the islands strongest exports with the
+Agriculture was one of the islands strongest exports with the

 grape producing a decent enough wine and since the days of the crusades